Malesherbia humilis

+Taxonomy

+Historical classification

+While M. humilis was originally classified as Malesherbia in 1829 by Poeppig stating that the species was "shaggy" with a low prostrate stem, lunceolate leaves, pedunculate pale blue flowers.
+Roemer would suggest its reclassification as Gynopleura in 1846, however the species has remained classified as Malesherbia.

+Historically, M. humilis was a member of the Malesherbia humilis complex, composed of Malesherbia humilis, M. gabrielae, M. multiflora, and M. taltalina, however, Ricardi would reclassify each member as an individual species.
+Leaving only the M. humilis varieties as members of the complex.

 Varieties

 As of 2022, there are three accepted varieties of M. humilis, var. humilis, var. parviflora, var. proqinqua.

 Variety humilis was previously classified as Gynopleura dilatata (Walp.).
-It has the largest range of the varieties, ranging from Norther Chile to Argentina.
+It has the largest range of the varieties, ranging from Northern Chile to Argentina.

 Variety parviflora (Phil.)
 Ricardi differs from var. humilis by its smaller leaves and smaller flowers.
 It is found in coastal regions and river basins within the Tarapacá, Antofagasta, Atacama, and Coquimbo regions.
 It was originally classified as a species, M. parviflora, in 1893, but would reclassified as a variety in 1967.

 Variety propinqua (Gay) Ricardi is only found in on the interior semidesert hills in the Coquimbo region.
 It differs from var. humilis in its larger leaves and larger flowers, which have larger floral cups, sepals, and petals.
 In 1847 the variety was considered a separate species, M. propinqua, but it would later be demoted to the status of variety in 1897.
 It is synonymous with var. gabrielae (Ricardi) Gengler.